Author Guidelines

 References

 References must be cited in text and styled in the reference list according to the American Medical Association Manual of Style, Tenth Edition, 2007.
-The JBHS&R deviates from this style of referencing by spelling out completely the entire title of journal publications listed in the References section.
+The JBHS&R deviates from this style of referencing by completely spelling out the entire title of journal publications listed in the References section.

 Journal Articles